 b) oil pump stations, pipeline tank farms, and pipeline terminals;

 c) pipe-type storage vessels;

 d) carbon dioxide pipelines;

-e) for gas industry fluids, piping and equipment in offshore pipelines, onshore pipelines, compressor stations, measuring stations, hydrogen blending facilities, and pressure-regulating stations;
+e) for gas industry fluids, piping and equipment in offshore pipelines, onshore pipelines, compressor stations, measuring stations, and pressure-regulating stations;

 f) gas compressor stations; and

 g) gas storage lines and pipe-type and bottle-type gas storage vessels.

 a) piping with metal temperatures below -70 °C;

 b) gas piping beyond the outlet of the customer's meter set assembly (covered by CSA B149.1);

 c) piping in natural gas liquids extraction plants, gas processing plants (except main gas stream piping in dehydration and all other processing plants installed as part of gas pipeline systems), gas manufacturing plants, industrial plants, and mines;